YouTube Announces New Policies on Eating Disorder Content

-YouTube has announced an update to its policies around eating disorder content, which will provide more guidance for at-risk users, while also restricting access to some eating disorder content for younger audiences.
+YouTube has announced an update to its policies around content related to eating disorders, which will provide more guidance for at-risk users, while also restricting access to some eating disorder content for younger audiences.

 The updates build on YouTube’s existing rules around Harmful or Dangerous content, providing more guidance for eating disorder videos specifically, which is a crucial step in facilitating more protection for users.